-The DipIn mobile app is a story comparison tool currently in development due for closed beta testing in winter 2016.
+The DipIn mobile app is a story comparison tool currently in closed beta.
 It offers the reader two short text samples from the beginning of two different novels.
 The user reads both and chooses the one he likes best to learn more about that story.
 As the reader makes choices, the app learns about his taste to offer more appropriate story selections.
 If a reader likes a book he is reading, he can download samples or buy the book.

 DipIn won an IC Tomorrow Books on the Move Contest for funding and partnership with the Publishers Association (The PA).
 Richard Mollet of The PA described the challenge as a way to find a new service ‘to capture the imagination of people who perhaps don’t read a great deal or perhaps don’t read at all and… be encouraged to read books.’